ppck75/khu_cafe_recommendation/README.md

 ## ✨ Key Features

 ### 1. Location-Based Categories
-- Cafés are grouped into three areas—**Main Gate / Back Gate / Hoegi Station**—so users can quickly find the café closest to their current location.
+- Cafes are grouped into three areas—**Main Gate / Back Gate / Hoegi Station**—so users can quickly find the cafe closest to their current location.
 - The **Anchor Link** feature in the top navigation bar enables smooth scrolling to the corresponding section when clicked.

 ### 2. User-Focused Details
-- Each café's key details (power outlet availability, business hours, noise level, and recommended menu items) are presented in an easy-to-read list.
+- Each cafe's key details (power outlet availability, business hours, noise level, and recommended menu items) are presented in an easy-to-read list.
 - **Naver Map Integration**: Clicking the button takes users directly to the café's Naver Map search results, making it easy to check directions.

 ### 3. Smooth UI/UX and Animations